Papworth St Agnes: History

 The original village can be traced in the settlement remains between existing cottages and the Manor house.

 In the reign of King John, the manor of Russells belonged to a family of that name, from whom it passed successively to the families of Papworth and Mallory.
 Much of the current building, formerly known as Manor Farm, was built for William Mallory in 1585.
 A Thomas Mallory, who according to one theory was the Sir Thomas Malory who wrote Le Morte d'Arthur, died in Papworth St Agnes in the 15th century.

 Sometime before 1637 William Mallory's grandson sold Manor Farm to the Caters.
 There was a bell in the church bearing the name of Thomas Cater.

 A moat and various earthworks surround the manor but have been disrupted by the road running through the village (a detailed description of the manor building and the earthworks is to be found in "An Inventory of Historical monuments in the County of Cambridgeshire" Volume one).

-St John the Baptist's Church, which was mentioned in the Domesday book (1086), was rebuilt in 1530 under the will of Anthony Mallory, and rebuilt again in 1848 and 1854.
+St John the Baptist's Church, which was mentioned in the Domesday Book (1086), was rebuilt in 1530 under the will of Anthony Mallory, and rebuilt again in 1848 and 1854.
 In 1976, the Church commissioners declared the Church to be redundant, and in 1979 proposed to demolish the building.
 The villagers petitioned against this and proposed to take over the upkeep of the building.
 With the help of the Friends of Friendless Churches, and a great deal of fundraising, the building has been restored and is used for a variety of village activities.

 The Rectory, now alienated, is a two-storey building built of white brick for the Rev HJ Sperling in 1847–8 by a builder called John Bland.
 The cost was £497 exclusive of timber, which was supplied by the estate.

 The School House, now a dwelling, has rendered walls and a tiled roof.
 Its south end is towards the church, and is said to date from 1840.

 The communal bakehouse, standing on a small village green, dates from 1850.
 It has an industrial chimney and was also used for scalding pigs.
-It is now used for storing sandbags for use in the event of a flood.
+It is occasionally open for viewing as part of the annual Heritage Day events.